aoqia194/gsc-scripts/README.md

+---
+### This is not being maintained anymore.
+GSC has gotten boring with it's limitations.
+---

 # Welcome!
 Hello, world!
 I've decided to learn the GSC language for **T6**.
 So far, I've written a couple features; of which you will see down below in [Features](https://github.com/lattemango/gsc-scripts#features).
 I hope you have fun using and modifying my scripts (as you can under the [License](https://github.com/lattemango/gsc-scripts/blob/main/LICENSE)!
 If you have any issues or concerns using my scripts, please let me know in the [Issues](https://github.com/lattemango/gsc-scripts/issues) section!